Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Trivializations of isotrivial fibrations and Galois action on cohomology

 \begin{corollary} $H^1 (F, \QQ)$ is an isotypic Hodge structure.
 In particular $F$ is isogenous to a power of a simple abelian variety. \end{corollary} \begin{proof} Letting $\MT$ be the Mumford--Tate group of $H^1 (F, \QQ)$, the $G$-equivariant Hodge structure on $H^1 (F, \QQ)$ is nothing but a $(G, \MT)$-bimodule structure.
-The claim is now a formal consequence of \Cref{lem:isotypic bimodule} below, which we present without proof for conciseness.
+The claim is now a formal consequence of \Cref{lem:isotypic bimodule} below.
 Notice that the same argument proves that $H^1 (F, \QQ)$ is an isotypic $G$-module. \end{proof}

 \begin{lemma} Let $G$ and $H$ be reductive algebraic groups.
-Then any finite dimensional isotypic $(G, H)$-bimodule is both $G$-isotypic and $H$-isotypic. \end{lemma}
+Then any finite dimensional isotypic $(G, H)$-bimodule is both $G$-isotypic and $H$-isotypic. \end{lemma} \begin{proof} Let $V$ be a finite dimensional $(G, H)$-bimodule.
+It is enough to show any $G$-isotypic decomposition $V = V_1 \oplus V_2$ of $V$ is automatically a $(G, H)$-bimodule decomposition.
+To prove this, we need to show $V_1$ (resp. $V_2$) is closed under the $H$-action.
+Given $h\in H$, the subspace $hV_1$ is a $G$-submodule since the $G$ and $H$ actions commute.
+Thus $hV_1\subset V_1$ because $V_1$ and $V_2$ do not share any simple $G$-module factors. \end{proof}

 In light of \Cref{cor:H1 is isotypic}, to prove \Cref{main:fiber} it suffices to show that $F$ contains a subtorus of codimension $1$.
 We will discuss the proof of \Cref{main:fiber} in the next section, but to motivate our argument we first present the following special case: